MarinaShmovganets/lighthouse/docs/architecture.md

 The `details` object is parsed in report-renderer.js.
 View other audits for guidance on how to structure `details`.

-## core internal module dependencies
+## Core internal module dependencies

 ![image](https://user-images.githubusercontent.com/6752989/168904554-082aa9c3-46f3-448f-92b8-20ad3a02258f.png)